 Most people who engage in regular exercise or sporting activity will experience minor sports-related injuries from time to time.
 There are some sensible precautions that can all help to reduce risks of injury including:

-Get In A Good Warm Up.
+Warm-Up Before Exercise.
 Before you begin any kind of exercise it is important to warm up your muscles and get the blood flowing.

 Understand Your Limits.
 It is important to exercise within your existing capabilities, this includes taking into account current fitness levels and previous injuries.